Summary: Introducing the authorized user strategy: a simple, free trick that can give your credit a quick boost!

 You simply ask a friend or family member who has an established credit card with solid payment history to add you as an authorized user to their card.

-Your credit report will adopt the card’s payment history, usually resulting in a quick credit score boost to you!
+Your credit report will adopt the card’s payment history, usually resulting in a quick credit score boost for you!

 In other words, the payment history of the cardholder becomes YOUR payment history, and you get credit for potentially years of on-time payments.

-Quick Note: We sometimes refer to the authorized user strategy as the “borrow-a-kidney strategy.”
-It’s also commonly known as the “piggyback strategy,” since you’re piggybacking on the credit history of a friend or relative.
+Quick Note: We sometimes refer to the authorized user strategy as the “piggyback strategy,” since you’re piggybacking on the credit history of a friend or relative.

-3 Easy Steps to Be Added as an Authorizes User
+3 Easy Steps to Be Added as an Authorized User

 Here’s how to be added as an authorized user in three easy steps.